-A priori quotients need not inherit relative hyperbolicity from its the vertex groups.
+A priori quotients of free products need not inherit relative hyperbolicity from the vertex groups.
 For example, the direct product of two finitely generated infinite groups $A \times B$ arises as a quotient of the free product $A * B$ by finitely many words.
 It is thus, essential to our arguments that we restrict our attention to quotients satisfying the $C'(\frac{1}{6})$ small cancellation in \Cref{SS:smallCancel}.

 An important aspect of working with the complex $X$ is that its large-scale geometry is closely related to the relative hyperbolicity of $G$.
 The following result is originally due to Pankrat'ev \cite{Pankratev} and also proved by Steenbock \cite[Theorem~1.1]{SteenbockRS}: \begin{proposition} Let $\mc{Q} = \{A,B\}$.
 Then $(G,\mc{Q})$ is a relatively hyperbolic pair. \end{proposition}